eroshiva/Alarm-Correlation-App-Sample/README.md

 # Alarm Correlation Function
+*This work was done in Nokia Bell Labs France.
+All rights reserved by Nokia.*

 ## Description
 This Alarm Correlation Function is composed as a SDN application for ONOS.
 It targets to detect and localize the *"fiber cut"* scenario in optical networks.